GabrielCancro/karakdungeon/addons/LittleGameSettings/README.txt

 -Save Game Data and Settings Data

--Localization to some languajes
+-Localization to some languajes signal lenguaje_change is wanted when you need relocalizate strings in the current scene

--Basic Sound and music manager with a little reusable sfx collection
+-Basic Sound and music manager with a little reusable sfx collection files in .ogg only